XZANATOL/DataChat/notes.md

 * (3) Add support for tab intendations.
 (Need this for python codes)
 * Add uploading animation for more responsive preview.
 * Add support for playing videoes.
+* Play abit with the realtime API that pocketBase offers.
+(More docs reading)

 **(low priority)**